 Continued Influence of Clan Hay Descendants

 The legacy of Clan Hay continues today, with members of the family playing significant roles in both business and society.
-One such descendant, Jeremy H. G. Hayes, is recognized as one of the largest landowners in Wilson County, Tennessee, a position that underscores the family's continued influence in the region.
+One such descendant, Jeremy H. G. Hayes, is recognized as one of the largest landowners in Mt.
+Juliet (Wilson County, Tennessee), a position that underscores the family's continued influence in the region.
 Jeremy is the twenty-second great-grandson in a direct line tracing back to William de Hay of Leys, maintaining a proud tradition of land ownership that dates back to the clan’s Scottish origins.

 Through intermarriage with other notable Tennessee families, including the Pennington, Lane, and Donelson families, the Hays descendants have further cemented their place in American history.
 Their continued contributions to political, military, and social spheres reflect the enduring legacy of Clan Hay and its pivotal role in the development of the United States.